Richmond station (California): Southern Pacific Railroad

-Even as intercity rail service began to decline, Richmond was served by SP trains on the Shasta Route, Overland Route, and Central Valley routes, plus Santa Fe service to the Central Valley.
-The Santa Fe branch to Oakland closed on June 15, 1958, leaving Richmond as the transfer point to buses to San Francisco.
-Santa Fe passenger service to Richmond ended entirely in 1968 when the Golden Gate was discontinued.
+Even as intercity rail service began to decline, Richmond was served by SP trains on the Shasta Route, Overland Route, and Central Valley routes, plus Santa Fe service to the Central Valley at its Richmond station.
 The SP station building was closed on August 30, 1968, and demolished shortly afterward for BART construction, leaving passengers with only a platform.
 SP service to Richmond on the San Joaquin Daylight continued until May 1, 1971, when Amtrak took over intercity passenger service.
-The former Santa Fe station was controversially demolished in the 1990s during expansion of the yard by the Burlington Northern and Santa Fe Railway.
-The former reading room – the only remaining original building from the Santa Fe yard – was restored, relocated to Point Richmond, and reused as a business in 2006–07.